molo17inc/gluesync-bootstrapper/README.md

 - Only single-table entities support logical partitions at the moment.
 - The partition column must exist in the discovery metadata; otherwise the bootstrapper logs a warning and skips the feature for that table.
-- Computed ranges are stored in GlueSync so that subsequent snapshots reuse the same configuration without recomputation.
+- Computed ranges are stored in Gluesync so that subsequent snapshots reuse the same configuration without recomputation.

 ## Support